zopefoundation/RestrictedPython/docs/update_notes.rst

 Zope2 should become Python3 compatible.

 One of the core features of Zope2 and therefore Plone is the capability to write and modify Code and Templates TTW (through the web).
-As Python is a Touring Complete programming language programmers don't have any limitation and could potentially harm the Application and Server itself.
+As Python is a Turing Complete programming language programmers don't have any limitation and could potentially harm the Application and Server itself.

 RestrictedPython and AccessControl aims on this topic to provide a reduced subset of the Python Programming language, where all functions that could harm the system are permitted by default.